Quick Start

 Step 6: Generate#

-complyctl generate --policy-id nist-800-53-r5Resolves the policy dependency graph, extracts assessment configurations, and dispatches to the matching plugin via Generate RPC.
+complyctl generate --policy-id ampel-bpResolves the policy dependency graph, extracts assessment configurations, and dispatches to the matching provider via Generate RPC.

 Step 7: Scan#